tudorscanner/slate/source/includes/_flights_live_prices.md

 curl "{URL returned in Creating the session Location header}?apiKey={apiKey}" -X GET
 ```

-Please use the URL returned in the Creating the session `Location` header
+Use the polling endpoint provided in the successful response of the create request.

 *API endpoint*